-Nepali and Tibetan food should be high up there with the others because their food is some of the healthiest out there and of course I am a fan of the food flavors.
-At least while having scanned through several restaurant and beach shak menus I noticed that one Nepali and Tibetan dish always shows up, the famous Momos!
+Nepali and Tibetan food should be high up there with the others because their food is some of the healthiest out there and of course, I am a fan of the food flavors.
+At least while having scanned through several restaurant and beach shack menus I noticed that one Nepali and Tibetan dish always shows up the famous Momos!

 What are Momos?

-My husband loves my fried momos recipe with veg and ceese but I have to confess I prefer the steamed version with veg and cheese.
+My husband loves my fried momos recipe with veg and cheese but I have to confess I prefer the steamed version of veg and cheese.
 The momo filling is not spicy and therefore I always suggest food struggling Indian visitors to check out momos first.